onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 sankey diagram of the flows of resources and influence and opinions

-einstein compound interest quote - compound identity/reputation
+einstein compound interest quote - compound identity/reputation Reputation compounds just like knowledge and interest
+> "Compound interest is the eighth wonder of the world." - [Albert Einstein](https://www.goodreads.com/quotes/76863-compound-interest-is-the-eighth-wonder-of-the-world-he)
+But compounding applies not only to interest but also to reputation and knowledge.

+self-organization - how does order emerge out of local interactions and local rules - something greater than the sum of the parts

 initially this will get bootstrapped on the internet as self-governance around some non-political issuebut once its been proven to work and all the kinks have been ironed out and people have become accustomed to it - it will start spreading to other areas with increasingly more consequence in the real world.